What Is Product-Led Growth? Strategy, Metrics, & Examples

 Use behavioral analytics to measure and improve

-Making data-driven decisions based on user behavior is critical to product-led growth.
-Behavioral analytics can track every interaction that occurs between your product and its users.
+Making data-driven decisions based on user behavior is critical to product-led growth. can track every interaction that occurs between your product and its users.
 Digital actions or events—such as abandoning a cart or skipping a song—reveal what your users find valuable and what they don’t.

 In turn, behavioral product analytics will show you exactly how to improve the user journey, personalize the product experience, and introduce features users actually want.
 Marketing and customer success teams can use integrations to send messages to specific cohorts of users, too.